nine7nine/CM-14-Android-7.0-Extras/CompilationNotes.md

 Documentation; https://source.android.com/devices/tech/dalvik/configure.html

+NOTE: For now, not using this on cm14 - seems to be not working correctly.
+I've had the odd app crash when using odex.

 # optional / Automated Key-signing Builds

 * 1) patch android_build to allow optional / automated key-signing to build